What are the latest developments in occupational risk factors?

 • a professional retraining project.

-As part of the pension reform, Decree no. 2023-760 of August 10, 2023 lowers the thresholds associated with occupational risk factors for certain work patterns.
+As part of the pension reform, Decree No. 2023-760 of August 10, 2023, lowers the thresholds associated with occupational risk factors for certain work schedules.

 As a result, the thresholds associated with the following occupational risk factors have been modified: